 Calculating Distance Matrices with SQL

-Enforce strict resource boundaries before matrix generation.
-DuckDB’s out-of-core execution manages spilling, but distance workloads require explicit temp storage on low-latency block devices.
-Disable insertion-order preservation to permit hash-based spatial partitioning and join reordering.
+Enforce strict resource boundaries before generating any matrix.
+DuckDB’s out-of-core executor handles spilling, but distance workloads need temp storage on a low-latency block device and join reordering enabled.
+Confirm the prerequisites first:

 SET memory_limit = '6GB';